• Skip to primary navigation

 • Spray a 9 x 9 baking dish with non-stick spray, and add in the soaked bread mixture to the prepared baking dish.

-• Serve hot, warm, or cold sprinkled with a little icing sugar.
-Serve with whipped cream, custard sauce, or ice cream.
+• Serve hot, warm, or cold, sprinkled with a little icing sugar and accompanied by whipped cream, custard sauce, or ice cream.

 Nutrition